 A: BYOD stands for Bring Your Own Device.
 At Hagley College “Device” refers to a laptop computer.
-This means that the laptop is owned by the student and goes home with them at the end of the day.
-BYOD allows for anytime, anywhere learning.
-Many of the students in our school community already own devices and many have come into Hagley from primary and intermediate schools where they have been part of a BYOD arrangement.
+This means that the laptop is owned by the student and goes home with the student at the end of the day.

-Q: Does my child have to have their own device?
+Q: Does my child have to have their own laptop?

 Q: Why can’t my child use a smartphone as their primary device?

-A: While smartphones are great as a communication tool, for short internet searches, and are wonderful for taking photos or video, their small screen and tiny keyboard size means their usefulness otherwise is very limited in a classroom setting.
+A: While smartphones are great as a communication tool, for browsing apps, and are wonderful for taking photos or videos, their small screen and keyboard means their usefulness is limited as a tool for quality learning in a classroom setting.
 Small screen devices such as cell phones, iPad Minis or similar are not suitable as a primary BYOD device.

-Q: What will the device do?
-How will it be used in the classroom?
+Q: How will the laptops be used in the classroom?

 Q: Will I need to have internet access at home?

-A: No, but it is helpful if you do have access to the internet, as this enables your child access to their work and learning resources online, and supports the College’s aim of anytime/anywhere learning.
-If a student needs to make use of free Wi-Fi out in the community, please be aware that these connections may not provide the necessary filters we have on our school network.
+A: No, but it is helpful if students do have access to the internet at home.
+This enables your child access to their work and learning resources online and supports Hagley College’s aim of anytime, anywhere learning.

-Q: What about the security of the device at school?
+Q: What about the security of the laptop at school?

-A: The safekeeping and security of the device rests with the student.
-Students will need to know where their device is at all times and should not leave it unattended.
+A: The safekeeping and security of the laptop rests with the student.
+Students will need to know where their laptop is at all times and should not leave it unattended.
 Lockers are available for students to use.
-During PE classes’ devices will be kept in a secure space if they are not being used.
-Arrangements will be made for the secure storage of student devices for those involved in after school sport.
+During PE, classes’ devices will be kept in a secure space if they are not being used.
+Arrangements will be made for the secure storage of student laptops for those involved in after school sport.
 The school cannot be responsible for lost, stolen, or damaged laptops.
 The laptop should be covered by your home contents insurance – please check with your insurer.

-Q: Can my child get help from the teacher in learning how to use the device?
+Q: Can my child get help from the teacher in learning how to use their laptop?

 Q: Who will be responsible for trouble-shooting and fixing student devices?

-The College regards cyberbullying as a serious breach of the College rules and it is dealt with as a serious discipline matter.
+Hagley College regards cyberbullying as a major breach of the College rules and it is dealt with as a serious discipline matter.

-Example laptops that Hagley have owned and used before successfully:
+Example laptops that Hagley College have had positive experiences with:

 - >10” screen